kubernetes/community/committee-steering/governance/sig-governance.md

 - Initial members are defined at the founding of the SIG or Subproject as part of the acceptance of that SIG or Subproject.
 - Members *SHOULD* remain active and responsive in their Roles.
+- Members *MUST* be [community members] to be eligible to hold a leadership role within a SIG.
 - Members taking an extended leave of 1 or more months *SHOULD* coordinate with other members to ensure the role is adequately staffed during the leave.